jessica-mulein/htmlcxx/README.md

 # About

-A fork of htmlcxx with Visual C++ support.
-Contains only html parser.
+A fork of htmlcxx.
+Contains only html parser and 3 files.
 The Source files taken from [github.com/dhoerl/htmlcxx](https://github.com/dhoerl/htmlcxx) that is based on [htmlcxx.sourceforge.net](http://htmlcxx.sourceforge.net/).

 # License